Can you increase your odds of picking the perfect NCAA March Madness bracket? - NewsBreak

 First, let’s explain the bracket .
 March Madness begins with 64 teams in the first round across four regions: South, East, West, and Midwest.
 Over the next few weeks, the NCAA Tournament will be narrowed down through elimination games until two teams remain for the championship round.

 That means, for your bracket, you need to make 63 decisions.
 Not bad, right?
 Think again.
-When filling out March Madness bracket, who should you pick?
+Who’s playing at Nationwide Arena in NCAA men’s tournament

 Your odds of getting every selection correct is 1 in 120.2 billion, according to NCAA .
 You have a better chance of winning the Powerball jackpot or catching two foul balls in a row at an MLB game.
 If you rely on a coin flip to make your selections, the odds worsen to 1 in 9.2 quintillions.